itp-dwd/2020-spring/guides/backend-foundations-guide.md

 ## What is Express.js?

-Express.js is a Node.js library built on top of Node.js's HTTP server module that serves as a lovely abstraction layer to make building web servers in Node.js easier.
+Express.js is a Node.js library built on top of Node's HTTP server module that serves as a lovely abstraction layer to make building web servers in Node.js easier.
 In theory, you could never ever touch Express.js and code everything in vanilla Node.js code, however Express.js makes building web servers much much more simple.

 ## Express.js Core Concepts